 Alongside the Health and Wellbeing Board, the heads of the various health and care organisations in the city will work much more closely through regular, joint meetings of the Partnership Executive Group (a meeting of the leaders of each organisation) to ensure that there is a place for the more detailed planning and delivery of improvements to health and care in the city.

 Who will make decisions?

 Ultimately, there will be lots of changes made to the way that health and care services work in Leeds.
-Some of these will be minor changes that most citizens won't really be aware of.
+Some of these will be minor changes behind the scenes to try and improve efficiency.